centreon/centreon-documentation/en/monitoring/monitoring-servers/add-a-poller-to-configuration.md

 ## Step 2: Enable communication

-The communication between a Central and a Poller is ensured by Gorgone and can be done using ZMQ (with a Gorgone running on the Poller, recommended) or using SSH protocol.
+The communication between the Central server and a Poller is ensured by Gorgone and can be done using ZMQ (with a Gorgone running on the Poller, recommended) or using SSH protocol.